dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Location choice providers also support three additional configuration
 options:

--  “include_descendants” - Include descendants of the selected locations
+-  "include_descendants" - Include descendants of the selected locations
    in the results.
 Defaults to ``false``.
--  “show_full_path” - Display the full path to the location in the filter.
+-  "show_full_path" - Display the full path to the location in the filter.
 Defaults to ``false``.
 The default behavior shows all locations as a flat alphabetical list.

-Example assuming “village” is a location ID, which is converted to names using the location ``choice_provider``:
+Example assuming "village" is a location ID, which is converted to names using the location ``choice_provider``:

 .. code:: json